-Timor Resources, in joint venture with TIMOR GAP is committed to developing its onshore oil and gas projects for the benefit of all stakeholders.
-Working with the local and broader communities of Timor-Leste are an integral part of our development strategy.
+Timor Resources, in joint venture with Timor Gap is committed to developing its onshore oil and gas projects for the benefit of all stakeholders.
+Working with the local and broader communities of Timor-Leste is an integral part of our development strategy.

 Socially responsible development is a core aspect of our company culture and strategy and we are committed to the social and economic development of Timor-Leste.
 By creating jobs and business opportunities for the local communities we will help Timor-Leste prosper in the years ahead.

-After identifying the investment opportunity in Timor-Leste in 2016, Timor Resources has invested significant time to build strong in-country relationships with key government bodies.
+After identifying the investment opportunity in Timor-Leste in 2016, Timor Resources has invested significant time in building strong in-country relationships with key government bodies.
 This culminated in an official signing ceremony in Dili in April 2017, where the PSC was executed by Timor Resources Chairman David Fuller, the President of ANPM, Gualdino Da Silva, and TIMOR GAP Director Norberta da Costa.

 (From L to R): David Fuller, Chairman of Timor Resources; Francisco Monteiro, President of TIMORGAP; and Dino DaSilva, President of ANPM.